Packaged-Hearts/packaged-hearts.github.io/README.md

 # Website
-This it he official website for Packaged Hearts.
+This is the official website for Packaged Hearts.